So What Is the Difference In Portrait Specialties?

 I am not a volume photographer.
 Other than when I helped out a school photography studio once or twice in order to gain experience and empathy for the process, when working alone I don’t attempt to photograph a large number (e.g., 40+) of people in a day.
 Again, I can, but it will cost money – more than the budget price I offer at my website.
 Typically the final rate would not be consistent with those seeking volume budget photography.

-What does all this mean for you, if you or your organization are looking to hire a group portrait photographer?
+What does all this mean for you, if you or your organization are looking to hire a Chicago headshot photographer specializing in group headshot photography?
 It means be sure to ask about and consider:

 - How many people you want photographed in an eight hour day